michaeldfaber/spocker/README.md

 Priority

-- Run api in docker container with air instead of gin
+- Run api in docker container with air (or something else for hot reloading) instead of gin
 - Run mongo in docker container
 - docker compose to run all components together